Irine-Juliet/RAFT-mental-health-chatbot/README.md

 - RAFT dataset generation and evaluation scripts from the original RAFT paper's implementation
 - Expert source material from established mental health authors
 - Built using HuggingFace's transformers library and LangChain

-## Citation
-[Citation information for RAFT paper and other key resources]